fUTURE cOASTAL lEADERS – cOLLEGE

 CRCL’s Future Coastal Leaders – College Track Program engages students from colleges and universities across Louisiana’s coast.
 Through the program, CRCL provides resources and support for our participants to learn about the issues facing our coast, proposed solutions and potential career paths in restoration.

 - CRCL provides resources and support for our college-aged Future Coastal Leaders to learn about the issues facing our coast, proposed solutions and potential career paths in restoration.
-We offer the program on a typical school semester basis, running from mid-August to December in the fall and mid-January to May in the spring.
-We require 30 hours of participation in the program as measured by a mix of self-guided and instructional activities with support from CRCL leadership.
+We offer the program on a typical school semester basis, running from mid-August to November in the fall and mid-February to May in the spring.

 - Our program allows Future Coastal Leaders to gain an in-depth understanding of Louisiana’s coastal challenges and how CRCL and many other organizations work to advance solutions.
 Students meet peers from other institutions with similar interests through recurring program meetings and are encouraged to work collaboratively or individually on projects that broaden their understanding of the issues or offer a direct impact.
 Students also make important networking connections with other students and with the people working to save Louisiana’s coast.